Experimental Feature: This feature is currently in testing, so stability is not guaranteed.

 How It Works

-- As you stream audio, the server transcribes it internally but does not immediately send back a transcript after every pause.
+detect_thoughts: true.
+You can also tuneend_thought_eagernessandforce_complete_timehere. - As you stream audio, the server transcribes it internally but does not immediately send back a transcript after every pause.
 Instead, it buffers these transcripts and keeps them as one longer string.

 - Only when the model determines a thought is complete does the server send a single message of type

-containing the full text of that idea.
+complete_thoughtcontaining the full text of that idea.

 Enabling the Feature